khairinaalsa/loan_customer_analysis/README.md

 # LOAN PROPERTY CUSTOMER ANALYSIS

 This analysis aims to analyze the behavior of customers who apply for loans from the bank for property purchases.
-The dataset used in this data analysis is the Loan Customer dataset (see here).
+The dataset used in this data analysis is the Loan Customer dataset.
 This dataset depicts the behavior and profiles of customers at a bank that offers loan programs for property purchases.

 ### Preprocessing Data
 1. Handling Missing Value